 - Deep fried snacks such as samosas, bhajias, poppadoms and other popular Indian snacks does more good to your soul than waist!

-So there you are, the main reasons why the common question ‘Is Indian Food Healthy?’ is rightfully asked.
+So there you are, the main reasons why the common question ‘Is Indian Food Healthy?’ is rightfully asked if your experience of the cuisine is based on restaurant or occasional treats.

 Common Misconceptions Busted

-Eating a full meal at an Indian restaurant or on a special occasion you are likely put on 1000 calories or even more, depending on what you eat and how it is prepared.
+Eating a full meal at an Indian restaurant or on a special occasion you are likely put on 1000 calories or even more, depending on what you eat, how much you eat and how it is prepared.

-Assumptions based of typical Indian food characteristics makes us question ‘how healthy is Indian food?’ .
-My attempt through this post is to rephrase is and answer ‘why Indian food is healthy’ if cooked the right way.
+Assumptions based of typical Indian food characteristics makes us question the nutritive value of Indian food.
+My attempt through this post is to rephrase the question and answer ‘why Indian food is healthy’ if cooked the right way.

 Misconception 1 – Indian food is oily and fatty